asriv003/Feature-Selection-Project/README.md

 the accuracy when it is removed from the set.
 We do this till features set is empty and then we select the subset which gave the best accuracy.

-#Implementation
+#Sequential Backward Selection Implementation
-Same as in forward selection i used fitcknn method for knn training, crossval for ”leave one out” validation and kfoldloss to calculate the loss which is subtracted by 1.00 to give the ac- curacy of the classifier.
+Same as in forward selection I used fitcknn method for knn training, crossval for ”leave one out” validation and kfoldloss to calculate the loss which is subtracted by 1.00 to give the ac- curacy of the classifier.
 I used horzcat method as well for the concatenation of two matrices in horizontal manner.

-#My Solutions
+#My Solution
 Even though nearest neighbor is quite powerful but it is very slow because of number of com- parisons done each points for classification.
 Computational cost grows exponentially with the increase in dimensions.
 To overcome this issue I utilized the power of decision trees, I choose